EPFL-Center-for-Imaging/mousetumornet/README.md

 Our latest model was trained on `493` images from Y separate experiments and validated on 97 images.
 The data was annotated by Z independent experts from Prof. De Palma's lab in EPFL.
 The images were acquired over a period of about 12 months using two different CT scanners.
 In this dataset, we report a dice score performance of 0.63 on the validation images.

 The dataset is avaiable for download on [Zenodo]().
 By downlodading the dataset you agree that you have read and accepted the terms of the [dataset license]().

-## Disclaimer

-The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Contributing